Technologicat/unpythonic/doc/features.md

 **Added in v0.14.2.**

+*Not to be confused with the logical fixed point with respect to the definedness ordering, which is what Haskell's `fix` function relates to.*

 Compute the (arithmetic) fixed point of a function, starting from a given initial guess.
 The fixed point must be attractive for this to work.
 See the [Banach fixed point theorem](https://en.wikipedia.org/wiki/Banach_fixed-point_theorem).

-(Not to be confused with the logical fixed point with respect to the definedness ordering, which is what Haskell's `fix` function relates to.)

 If the fixed point is attractive, and the values are represented in floating point (hence finite precision), the computation should eventually converge down to the last bit (barring roundoff or catastrophic cancellation in the final few steps).
 Hence the default tolerance is zero; but a desired tolerance can be passed as an argument.